CueSync/cuesync.github.io/site/content/2.0/examples.md

 <br><br>

-## Settings Menu
+## Settings
-The Settings menu is enabled by default in CueSync, allowing users to switch themes, toggle auto-scroll, change layouts, show or hide timestamps, and select transcript languages.
+The Settings feature is enabled by default in CueSync, allowing users to switch themes, toggle auto-scroll, change layouts, show or hide timestamps, and select transcript languages.

-If you prefer not to offer these customization options, you can disable the Settings menu by using the `allow-settings` attribute on the `<cue-sync>` element.
-This will hide the settings icon from the toolbar.
+If you prefer not to offer these customization options, you can disable the Settings feature by using the `allow-settings` attribute on the `<cue-sync>` element.
+This will prevent the settings button from appearing in the toolbar.

-This attribute accepts `'true'` to enable the menu and `'false'` to disable it.
+This attribute accepts `'true'` to enable settings and `'false'` to disable it.

 {{< example codeId="code5" >}}
 <!-- Video -->